downw/Coral/Readme.md

-# Official code for CORAL: Uncertainty-Aware Regulation of Exposure Concentration in Recommender Systems.
+# Code for CORAL: Uncertainty-Aware Regulation of Exposure Concentration in Recommender Systems.

 ## Abstract